 Youngsters in action

 1976 - David Fairclough won his only Under-21’s cap as England were held to a goalless draw by Wales at Molineux.
 On the same day, future red Avi Cohen played for Israel in their 3-1 friendly defeat by Austria in Tel-Aviv.

 2003 - Future red Javier Mascherano played for Argentina Under-20’s as they lost 1-0 to Brazil in a World Championships Semi-Final in Abu Dhabi.
-He was also booked.

 On the move

 2008 – Christian Ziege resigned as Assistant Coach of Borussia Mönchengladbach.

 1989 - Former reserves defender Alan Harper joined Manchester City from Sheffield Wednesday for £150,000, scoring twice in 62 games for them before returning to Goodison in August 1991.